What are the benefits of joining PROPEL?

 How to apply

 Applications to the PROPEL program are accepted at any time, but will be evaluated at set times of the year.
-Our first evaluation date will be November 1st, 2023.
-Starting in 2024, applications will be evaluated four times per year on the following dates: March 1st, June 1st, September 1st, and December 1st.
+Application will be evaluated four times per year based on the following deadlines: March 1st, June 1st, September 1st, and December 1st.
 Applications must be submitted by 5pm Pacific Time on these dates to be considered in that evaluation period.
 Late applications will be considered in the following application period.

 Enrollment is limited, so admission to the program is not guaranteed.
 Admissions decisions will be made based on availability and a holistic review of the application to determine the suitability of both the applicant and their PI for the PROPEL program.
 Priority will be given to applicants who clearly articulate how their personal history, achievements, and/or future career goals provide evidence of a strong commitment to promoting diversity, equity, and inclusion in science.
 For example, experiences may include: